zskulcsar/iw-leodis-web/Readme.md

 * No dedicated user for apache :: the role creates the predefined user
 * The deployment is owned by root :: the apache config has been modified to use the preconfigured user (parameter driven)
 * Apache is being run as root :: the apache config has been modified to use the preconfigured user (parameter driven)
-* No log rotations is specified for the access / error_log :: not part of the role, suggestion for the ops team would be to extend with this
+* No log rotation is specified for the access / error_log :: not part of the role, suggestion for the ops team would be to extend with this

 ### Usage
 You must have Ansible 2.1 installed.
 [Ansible Installation](http://docs.ansible.com/ansible/intro_installation.html)